blabla1337/skf-flask/installations/local/README.md

-## Local / dedicated server install
+## Local / dedicated server install ( DEPRECATED)

+REMARK: Please use the K8s installation, this is easier and way more stable

 Local installation based on Ubuntu 20.04. and its possible but we do recommend to install it on a K8s Cluster as its easier and more stable.